 Sunglasses – bring sunglasses for hiking in the mountains with high UV protection and polarized lenses.

 Everest Base Camp Trek Packing List -Suggested hiking clothes for men

-- As a outer core layer you can wear a thick, waterproof jacket such as the North Face Nuptse Jacket, when climbing Mount Elbrus we rented jackets like this, when we hiked to Everest Base Camp my hard shell rain jacket was more than sufficient sometimes adding a fleece layer.
-If you do the trek in cold season this might be necessary.
+- As a outer core layer you can wear a thick, waterproof jacket down such as the North Face Nuptse Jacket, in winter.
+We rented jackets like this when climbing Mount Elbrus in Russia..
 Ladies Nuptse Jacket

 - Pack a BUFF Multifunctional Headwear – protects your neck and face from sun burn, wind and weather.

 Gaiters – Waterproof Windproof Warm Shoes Cover.
-Your shoes often fill with water and debris from the top.
 Keep them dry and keep snow, debris and dust out while hiking in any terrain or weather.

 Everest Base Camp Trek Packing – Suggested Accessories

 - Trekking Poles – very popular on this trek, great for reducing impact on your knees, huge variety available.
 You are looking for durability, comfort, shock absorption, quality and adjustibility.
 TrailBuddy Hiking Sticks, TrailBuddy Hiking Sticks very well rated, good value for money, aluminium trekking poles.
 Aluminium is strong and a bit heavier than carbon, my advice is save some money, go for these guys!
 Top of the line Black Diamond Trail Pro Shock Trekking Pole, 68-140cm.

 - Microfibre towels take almost no space, are light and dry easy so that they won’t get moldy and start smelling.
 Share one towel if you are a couple.
 Active Roots Microfiber Travel Towel